Security Program at Moesif

-Moesif has security policies in place for company laptops and workstations which include Full Disk Encryption and auto lock of workstation when left unattended.
-Mobile devices are protected with Mobile Device Management (MDM).
+Moesif has security policies and tooling in place for company workstations which enforces Full Disk Encryption and auto lock when left unattended.
+Bring Your Own Devices are protected with Mobile Device Management (MDM).

 To prevent phishing scams or other cyber attacks, Moesif has deployed DMARC which builds on existing mechanisms like DKIM and SPF to detect and prevent email spoofing.
 Moesif also keeps logs on such spoofing attempts.

-Our critical accounts (AWS, Azure, Google, GitHub, etc) enforce mandatory 2FA for all employees and management.
-SMS 2FA is discouraged over other 2FA medians.
-If a service allows non SMS based 2FA to be enforced, we make it mandatory.
-Moesif does everything it can to use company provided password managers and never share passwords across accounts.
+Moesif's critical accounts (AWS, Azure, Google, GitHub, Chargebee, Slack, etc) enforce mandatory 2FA for all employees or Single Sign-On when available.
+If allowed by a service, Moesif makes SMS based 2FA disabled as SMS is considered insecure for 2FA.
+Moesif employees are encouraged to use the company provided password manager and never share passwords across accounts.

 Credit card and payment information is held by our payment providers, Stripe and Chargebee.
 Moesif does not store any payment information.
 If you signed up via a partnership program that integrates billing such as Heroku or AWS, your payment information may be held at that partner instead of our own payment providers.